Skin Rejuvenation, Rosacea, Microderm, Lamprobe, Wrinkle or Hair Reduction

 - Immediately after treatment you may have redness, bumps or feel slightly sunburned several hours or longer as the healing process is occurring.
 Immediately use cold compress (10 minutes on, 10 minutes off) multiple times in the first 24 hours will help minimize swelling.

 - Apply a gentle moisturizer immediately after treatment and extra applications for a few days, before resuming your normal skin routine.
 Most moisturizer without alpha-hydroxy acids will work.
-You may also use aloe gel to relieve redness during first 24 hours.
-Never use petroleum base “ointments” as they lock heat in.
+You may also use aloe gel to relieve redness during the first 24 hours.
+Never use petroleum base “ointments” as they lock the heat in.
 You may apply deodorant after 24 hours.

 - Avoid any trauma to the skin for at least 2-5 days, such as hot bathing (saunas), strenuous exercise, massage, harsh cleansers, irritants or chemicals such as Peels/Scrubs (exfoliators), Accutane, Retin-A, Benzoyl Peroxide or astringents on the treated area.

-- Remember -Redness may turn brown if exposed to sun!
+- Remember -Redness may turn brown if exposed to the sun!
 Please stay out of direct sunlight for 2 weeks and sun exposure to the treated area for 1 to 2 months following treatment.
 You must apply Sunblock daily to treated areas, especially facial areas with a broad spectrum minimum SPF 30 or higher for 2 months after treatment, reapply every 2-3 hours.
-Tanning after treatment sessions may enhance melanin regeneration, which may result in hyper-pigmentation or other side effects.
+Tanning after treatment sessions may enhance melanin regeneration, which may result in hyperpigmentation or other side effects.

 - Do not apply old make-up (bacterial reasons), especially to cover any redness from treatment.
-No liquid makeup for two weeks, as this can soak into skin.
-Natural makeup is allowed as long as skin is not irritated, broken or blistered.
+No liquid makeup for two weeks, as this can soak into the skin.
+Natural makeup is allowed as long as the skin is not irritated, broken or blistered.
 Always make sure that you have moisturizer on, under your makeup.

 - If you experience itching in the area (common as the skin heals), apply over the counter topical 1% hydrocortisone cream and/or take an antihistamine (Claritin, Benadryl).